mEyob/mEyob.github.io/_posts/2019-10-03-linear-regression.md

 You can also checkout my [Github](https://github.com/mEyob/linear-regression-car-price) page if you are interested in the python code used for scrapping or if you want to download the data in csv format.

-To make like-for-like comparisons and analysis, used cars from the following manufacturers and models are considered
+To make like-for-like comparisons and analysis, the following mid-sized sedans are considered.

 <table style="width:50%">
 <tr>